 Second Degree Assault – Felony

 Second Degree Assault is a criminal charge against someone who has knowingly used a weapon or inflicted serious bodily injury.
 In this case, serious bodily injury is defined as lacerations, broken bones, wounds, or other injuries that would impede daily life.
 Second degree assault is a serious charge, also known as Felony Assault.
 If a defendant is convicted, the penalty can result in incarceration of up to sixteen years.
-There are different kinds of Second Degree Assault charges that carry different penalties, and an attorney from Nichols & Webb can explain all the finer points of the charges in detail.
+There are different kinds of Second Degree Assault charges that carry different penalties, and an attorney from Nichols & Churchill can explain all the finer points of the charges in detail.

 First Degree Assault – Class A Felony

 First Degree Assault is the most serious of all charges as it implies the use of deadly force in a pre-meditated way.
 Oftentimes this is done through the use of weapons or firearms, such as a gun, knife, or blunt object.
 First degree assault can also be charged if the defendant is said to have transmitted or infected someone with an immunodeficiency virus (as defined by the State), along with any other toxic substance or concoction.
 In short, first degree assault will be presented to the court if there is a death or serious injury inflicted with some sort of motive suspected.
 There is virtually no excuse to refuse a lawyer’s services if you are being charged with a Class A Felony, as the State will put large amounts of resources behind the case and potential outcome could be life in prison.